giovanavbs/ex_bd/README.md

 select * from tbItemVenda;
 select * from tbProduto;

-select tbProduto.CodigoBarras, tbProduto.Nome, tbProduto.Valor, tbProduto.Qtd, tbItemVenda.Qtd, tbItemVenda.ValorItem, tbItemVenda.CodigoBarras, tbItemVenda.NumeroVenda
-from tbItemVenda
+select * from tbProduto  left join tbItemVenda ON tbItemVenda.CodigoBarras = tbProduto.CodigoBarras
+union
-inner join tbProduto on tbProduto.CodigoBarras = tbItemVenda.CodigoBarras;
+select * from tbProduto  right join tbItemVenda on tbItemVenda.CodigoBarras = tbProduto.CodigoBarras

+-- ex 40
+select * from tbNota_Fiscal;
+select * from tbFornecedor;
+SELECT * FROM tbCompra;

+select * from tbCompra
+RIGHT JOIN tbFornecedor
+on tbFornecedor.Cod = tbCompra.Cod;